divnix/digga/doc/api-reference-nixos.md

 ## nixos.hostDefaults.system
-system for this host
+System for this host.

 *_Type_*:
-null or system defined in `supportedSystems`
+null or One of the systems defined in `supportedSystems`

 *_Default_*